 We believe, based on research showing that approximately 54% of new cancers occur in persons age 65 and older and that almost all Americans age 65 and older are enrolled in Medicare, that a substantial portion of the patients for whom we would expect to perform cancer diagnostic tests will have Medicare as their primary medical insurance.
-Only in November 2013 did we first directly bill any payor for physician-ordered testing; until May 2013, our commercialization partner Clarient was responsible for all billing associated with our tests.
+We have not yet directly billed Medicare for any testing.
+Until May 2013, our commercialization partner Clarient was responsible for all billing associated with our tests.
 We do not have data for Clarient's billing and collection experience with respect to our test, because Clarient paid us a contracted amount per test performed regardless of their billing and collections.
-From May to December 2013, we performed an average of 1-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
-Billing for physician-ordered tests is now handled for us by a non-Clarient billing service provider.
-In November and December 2013 we invoiced, through this service provider, for 13 physician-ordered tests.
-Of these, 8 tests were billed to private third-party payors and 5 were billed to Medicare.
-We have not yet had any response or adjudication from any payor as to the bills submitted in late 2013.
-Accordingly, we do not yet have any data regarding reimbursement history or collectability experience.
-In addition, we believe the sample size of 13 is too small to be the basis for any conclusion about our ongoing payor mix.
+From May to early November 2013, we performed an average of 2-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
+Billing was processed in early November 2013 for 4 of these physician-ordered tests, after partial completion of the transition of the billing function to a non-Clarient billing service provider.
+All 4 tests were billed to private third-party payors.
+We have not yet had any response or adjudication from any payor as to the bills submitted in November 2013.
 Medicare and other third-party payors may change their coverage policies or cancel future contracts with us at any time, review and adjust the rate of reimbursement or stop paying for our tests altogether, which would reduce our total revenues.

 Payors have increased their efforts to control the cost, utilization and delivery of health care services.
 In the past, measures have been undertaken to reduce payment rates for and decrease utilization of the clinical laboratory testing generally.
 Because of the cost-trimming trends, third-party payors that currently cover and provide reimbursement for our current breast cancer test and our planned future cancer diagnostic tests may suspend, revoke or discontinue coverage at any time, or may reduce the reimbursement rates payable to us.
 Any such action could have a negative impact on our revenues, which may have a material adverse effect on our financial condition, results of operations and cash flows.